Disband (TV series)

-Disband (stylized as disBand) is a Canadian reality show that was produced and broadcast by MuchMusic that arranged and permitted aspiring music acts an opportunity to garner industry attention and achieve a recording contract.
+Disband (stylized as disBand) is a Canadian reality show that was produced and broadcast by MuchMusic that arranged and permitted aspiring music acts an opportunity to garner professional A&R industry attention and achieve a recording contract.
 It was hosted by Sarah Taylor and Devon Soltendieck and was usually narrated by the lead singer of the featured band.

 Overview

 Each episode featured a band that was coached by a music industry veteran and at the end performed for a panel of judges.
 Greig Nori "The Guru" had made appearances as an adviser, and Ralph James, Jennifer Hirst, Colin Lewis, JDiggz, Hannah Simone, Mark Spicoluk, Katie Clark, and Matt Wells had appeared as judges.

 Each episode was in 7 different segments, for each day of the week leading up until Sunday, their performance day at MuchMusic Headquarters.
 The segments followed what the band experiences on each day, starting on Sunday.
 At the beginning of the episode, the band was introduced along with all of its members.
 The episode was usually narrated by the lead singer, although other members had done so as well.

 In most cases, Greig would surprise them and arrange for them to meet up, where he would then begin coaching them.
 The bands would then take part in various activities such as photo shoots, meeting record labels, interviews, or writing new songs, throughout the week.
 Most episodes also featured the band visiting a local Toronto recording studio, such as Number 9 Audio Group or The Decibel House, for a recording session with a professional engineer.
 By the end of the week, they would have to perform amongst a panel of judges and an audience.

 After their performance, they would head into a green room where Greig would be waiting for them.
 Back in the main room, the judges would deliberate and decide whether or not the band had a possibility of getting signed.
 However, the decision was not affected by the audience's wishes.
 The band would then go back into the main room, where the host would then summarize the judges' thoughts, mentioning both pros and cons of the band.
 After the verdict, the episode ended with the band either going back home, or got ready to take on a next step.